barbazul/1kfa/mod_guide_gm.md

 *Journey points* are used to create certain kinds of "Deus Ex Machina" situations to benefit the players' characters.

+## A Second Day of Peace

+In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a *Journey point* must be spent.

 ## An Unexpected Arrival